koserLeos/bind9/doc/notes/notes-current.rst

 - An RPZ response's SOA record TTL was set to 1 instead of the SOA TTL, if ``add-soa`` was used.
 This has been fixed. :gl:`#3323`

+- When reconfiguring the key lifetime in a :any:`dnssec-policy`, keys already in use were not affected.
+This has been fixed. :gl:`#4677`

 Known Issues
 ~~~~~~~~~~~~